ym2151-tone-editor

 PorSPACEkey - Exit with

-ESCkey - Automatically saves tone on exit and automatically loads it next time to resume editing
+ESCkey - Automatically saves tone on exit and loads it automatically next time to resume editing

-- Configurable keybinds
+- Customizable keybinds

 Quick Start Guide